OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-15.md

 ## Acts 15:16

-> ‘After this I will return
+> ‘After this, I will return and restore the fallen house of David.
-> and rebuild David’s fallen tent.
-> Its ruins I will rebuild,
+> I will rebuild its ruins,
-> and I will restore it,
+> and I will set it up again,

 ## Acts 15:17